 To me, the most glorious prose master to ever pen a word is H.L.
 Mencken, the most prolific, brilliant, and politically incorrect commentator this world has ever known.
 I discovered Mencken during junior high school and I knew I was on to something big, even then.
 But it was many years before I came across folks with whom I could share my Mencken discovery.
 Mencken helped to set the stage for me in regards to my thirst for knowledge.
 As Mencken’s creed states: “I believe that it is better to tell the truth than to lie.
 I believe that it is better to be free than to be a slave.
 And I believe that it is better to know than be ignorant.”

-My main interests in regards to my writing and reading lie in the areas of libertarian theory, economics, raw politics, political philosophy, history, business history, general anti-war/anti-state thought, gun rights, food freedom, and finally, accounting, and finance from an Austrian perspective.
-I like to focus on and combat state tyranny, coercion, propaganda, and lifestyle fascism.
+My main interests in regards to my writing and reading lie in the areas of libertarian theory, economics, politics, political philosophy, history, business history, general anti-war/anti-state thought, gun rights, food freedom, and finally, accounting and finance from an Austrian perspective.
+I like to focus on and write about state tyranny, coercion, propaganda, and lifestyle fascism.
 I write often on zeitgeist topics, especially the more ludicrous aspects of modern American culture.
 I also like to delve into sports, music, and pop culture every now and then.
 I have freelanced in the health/nutrition/fitness industry, where I have produced non-byline website content for corporate clients.

 Most often, LewRockwell.com is where I pen my material for the web.
 LRC, the premier libertarian site on the web, stresses paleolibertarianism as opposed to left-libertarianism or libertinism.
 Before I get folks asking for a definition of the paleo philosophy, what sets paleolibertarians apart from the rest is their emphasis on cultural conservatism and the natural order.
 As Lew Rockwell states: